 Amisan Mountain Observatory

 Near the Nakdong River estuary stands Amisan Mountain Observatory.
-Not only is the observatory at the end of a mountain hiking trail, but it is also at an optimal location to observe migrant birds, learn about the river’s activity.
+Not only is the observatory at the end of a mountain hiking trail, but it is also at an optimal location to observe migrant birds, and learn about the river’s activity.
 If you visit Amisan Mountain Observatory at night, you can stand in awe before the sunset.
 It will certainly take your breath away.

 Address: 77 Dadaenakjo 2-gil, Saha-gu, Busan, South Korea